9 Best VR Games: PC or PS4?

 Requirements: HTC Vive / Oculus; motion controllers.

 Can you imagine a list of the best games without a flight simulator in it?
 Unlikely.

 That's where Final Approach comes into play.
 Superfast planes, dangerous stunts, aircraft on fire, emergency rescues will involve all air admirers into the game immediately.
 You will manage your aircraft in "God Mode" avoiding air traffics, fierce thunderstorms, dangerous zones; check and control the airport’s work; repair and refuel your planes.

-Your primary task in the game is drawing paths for the aircraft with your hands, prevent vehicles from crashing and rescue people from aliens.
+Your primary task in the game is drawing paths for the aircraft with your hands, prevent vehicles from crashing, and rescue people from aliens.
 Yes, there might be a few invasions.
-So you will take a full control of the sky in the immense 3D world!
+So you will take full control of the sky in the immense 3D world!

 It’s always a pleasure to play a colorful and detailed VR game with good mechanics as Final Approach.